leptr/panvasjs/README.md

 - `mouseMove()` - activates when the left mouse button is held down and mouse is moving; the mouse coordinates can be accessed through the mouseX and mouseY variables
 - `mouseUp()` - activates when the left mouse button is released; the mouse coordinates can be accessed through the mouseX and mouseY variables
 - `swipe(dir)` - a callback function called when user swipes the screen on a mobile device; it is passed an argument dir which contains the direction of the swipe; dir can either be equal to UP, DOWN, LEFT, or RIGHT
-- `createVector(x, y)` - returns a Vector object with the given x and y values
+- `createVector(x, y)` - returns a Vector object with the given x and y values; if x and y are not given, it returns a zero vector
 - `randomVector(magnitude)` - returns a random Vector object; magnitude is an optional argument; if provided, the returned vector will have the given magnitude, otherwise, the magnitude is set to 1
 - `createPoint(x, y)` - returns a Point object with the given x and y values
 - `randomPoint()` - returns a random Point object
 - `createCanvas(widht, height)` - returns a Canvas object wit the given width and height values
 - `Vector.fromAngle(angle)` - returns a Vector object generated from the given angle
+- `color(red, green, blue, alpha)` - returns a string color
+- `isInArray(array, element)` - returns the element index in the array if the element is indeed in the array, returns false otherwise
+- `ramoveFromArray(array, element)` - removes the element from the array if it is indeed in the array, otherwise does nothing
+- `createMatrix(columns, rows)` - returns a matrix (2D array) with the number of columns and rows filled with null elements
 - `distance(x1, y1, x2, y2)` - returns the distance between given coordinates; only two arguments can be passed in which case both of them must be either of Vector or Point class and their distance will be returned; you can find the distance between two points, two vectors, or a point and a vector
 - `swap(array, index1, index2)` - swaps the two array elements at the given indexes
 - `sort(array)` - sorts the array